twipsii/MA-Kaldi-PL/README.md

 ## Decoding and evaluating a new set

 The compilation of the WFST graph, the decoding and evaluation is done based on the AM type.
 There are three different files for GMM, NN and TDNN models.
+The evaluation results can be found in the output directory defined in the arguments (e.g. `output_dir_model/eval/tri_mmi/dev` for the tri_mmi model).
+The scores of the best performing parameters are stored in the files `best_wer` and `best_cer`.

 **Decoding with GMM based models**